Raon1123/raon1123.github.io/index.md

 ## Topic of Interest

 - Robust Machine Learning and Computer Vision (primary)
 - Understanding Computer Vision Model (secondary)

 But, I'm not limited to above two topics.
 It's not a my research topic, but I'm interested in logic and history of computer science.

+## Current Projects

+- AI Literacy with Ulsan Metropolitan Office of Education
+- Autonomous Lab Project with Dept. of Chemistry at UNIST.

 ## Vita

 ### Education

-- 2022.3 - : M.S.-Ph.D Combined in UNIST [Graduate School of Artificial Intelligence](https://aigs.unist.ac.kr/web/index.php) (Advisor: [Jooyeon Kim](https://jyscardioid.github.io/))
+- 2022.3 - : M.S.-Ph.D Combined in UNIST [Graduate School of Artificial Intelligence](https://aigs.unist.ac.kr/web/index.php)
 - 2018.3 - 2022.2: Bachelor of Science, UNIST.
 Major in [Computer Science and Engineering](https://cse.unist.ac.kr).
 Cum laude

 ### Publication